daktak/gentoo/README.md

 This gentoo overlay is largley meant to work along side the nextoo overlay and contains ebuilds relating to maintaining a gentoo based kodi htpc.
-Some pidgin plugins are known to find there way in.
+Some pidgin plugins are known to find their way in.

 Although I push updates if I get impatient.